Building a Future with Farmers: Lindsey Lusher Shute at TEDxManhattan 2013

 How Do We Make Farming More Attractive for Youth?
 A panel discussion called "Farming Differently" on April 1st at the 2017 Food Tank Summit at Tufts University moderated by Kiera Butler, Senior Editor, Mother Jones.
 Panelists included: Timothy Griffin, Director, Agriculture, Food and Environment Program, Friedman School of Nutrition Science and Policy at Tufts University; Paul Willis, Rancher and Founder, Niman Ranch Pork Company; Monique Mikhail, Senior Campaign Strategist, Greenpeace; Lindsey Shute, Executive Director and Co-Founder, National Young Farmers Coalition; Matthew Dillon, Director of Agricultural Policy and Programs, Clif Bar; and Rukia Bilal, Farmer, Flats Mentor Farm.

-farmersforamericafilm.com The documentary traces the extraordinary changes coming to America’s food system as more and more consumers flock to farmers’ markets, embrace farm-to-table lifestyles and insist on knowing where their food is coming from.
+To host a screening: https://www.leaveitbetter.com/screening-licenses The documentary traces the extraordinary changes coming to America’s food system as more and more consumers flock to farmers’ markets, embrace farm-to-table lifestyles and insist on knowing where their food is coming from.
 At the center of the film are the farmers, young and old, who provide the spirit and energy to bring urban and rural America together over what both share in common: our food.
 These farmers reflect nothing less than the face of America.
-With the average age of today’s farmer at 60, and rural America losing population as the cost of land and equipment soars, this film reveals the people waiting to take their place, the practices they’re championing and the obstacles they must overcome. farmersforamericafilm.com
+With the average age of today’s farmer at 60, and rural America losing population as the cost of land and equipment soars, this film reveals the people waiting to take their place, the practices they’re championing and the obstacles they must overcome. leaveitbetter.com